 Trees have long been considered culturally important, but they also regulate climate, store carbon and clean our air.
 In fact, forests and trees make cities more beautiful and keep our planet healthy.

-In an effort to restore the sacred wood to its former glory, trees will be planted to symbolize the G20’s commitment to build a sustainable future for all.
-To mark the special occasion, a stele will be added to the area recalling the earliest example of forest law which historically marked an Umbrian Lucus in the 3rd century B.C.
+In an effort to restore the Sacred Wood to its former glory, trees have been planted to symbolize the G20’s commitment to build a sustainable future for all.
+The stele standing here recalls the importance of protecting trees through the Lex spoletina.
+This is the earliest example of forest law which historically marked an Umbrian Lucus in the 3rd century B.C.

 WATER AND NATURAL RESOURCE MANAGEMENT